 The centerpiece is the “Monona Youth Dream Park,” a children’s playground built through a community effort spearheaded by Tim and Karen Turino and the Monona Optimists Club.
 The central area of the Dream Park resembles a large castle with turrets, walls and bridges, a painted moat at the entrance and a dragon sculpture rising from it.
 A wizard statue welcomes you into this magical land.

 A wooden fence surrounds the Dream Park.
 It contains many different kinds of play equipment, including a sandbox, sand diggers, tic tac toe game, two shaky bridges, mirror maze, tree house, climbing wall, fire pole, tunnels, a chain bridge, monkey bars, a stage and a fort.
 Outside of the castle area are two swing sets, one with a tire swing, a playhouse, balance beam, tot slide and a sand table.
-Nearby is our new Winnequah Park Shelter (also available for rent).
+Nearby is the Winnequah Park Shelter, a beautiful facility featuring restrooms, a fireplace, a sink and small countertop area for serving food, overhead glass doors that can be opened or closed for protection from the weather, views of the lagoon, and easy access to the Dream Park playground.
+The interior of the shelter can accommodate up to 50 people while the surronding grounds can support much larger groups.
+This shelter has about 15 picnic tables around the shelter area.
+The Winnequah park shelter is available for rental.

 New in 2009, the Parks Department has invited local musicians to play music at the Winnequah Park Gazebo.
 Click below to watch the premiere concert!